The Manor is a luxury base from which to explore the Ngorongoro Crater.

-Food quality: When we last visited The Manor in July 2013, we did not stay to eat.
-However, we had a look at the menus for the day and this is what guests would have had for their meals:
+Food quality: When we last visited The Manor in April 2015, we did not stay to eat.
+However, we had a look at the menus for the day and this is what guests would have had:

 A special breakfast menu included pancakes, toasted brioche, a selection of omelettes, a full English breakfast with all the trimmings, French toast or a ploughman’s platter with a selection of cheeses, cold meats and pickles.
-There was also a healthier option of homemade muesli, cereals, fruit and various breads.
+There was also the option of homemade muesli, cereals, fruit and various breads.
 There's a fine conservatory off the dining room which makes a perfect breakfast venue.

 If you're in the lodge for lunch you'll find it's an à la carte menu that changes daily.
-On our visit the menu offered the following: salad, pasta, a tortilla wrap, a vegetarian dish, beef burger, fish cakes or sirloin steak.
+On our visit the menu offered salads, pasta dishes, a tortilla wrap, a vegetarian dish, beef burger, fish cakes or sirloin steak.
 Desserts included fresh-fruit salad, or apple-and-banana pie topped with home-made ice cream.
-Lunch could be served in the dining room, on the outdoor terrace, or beside the pool between 3.00pm and 6.00pm.
+Lunch could be served in the dining room, on the patio, or by the pool.

 The silver service dinner starts at 7.30pm and consists of a choice of three courses with a choice of three starters, three main courses (red/white meat, fish, or a vegetarian option) followed by a choice of three desserts.

 Most of the food served at The Manor is grown on the farm and is very fresh.